hujhax/austin-improv-wiki/Shows/GrimmNoir.md

 ## History
 The show premiered as a *[[Shows/Free Fringe|Free Fringe]]* on [[List of Free Fringes#GrimmNoire|2/2/12]].
 It then went on to a number of one-off performances that year, including [[Festivals/The 2012 Improvised Play Festival|The 2012 Improvised Play Festival]].

-It is returning as a mainstage show at [[The Institution Theater]], running on Friday and Saturday nights at 8pm from 2/20/15 to 3/7/15.
+It is returning as a mainstage show at [[Theatres/The Institution Theater|The Institution Theater]], running on Friday and Saturday nights at 8pm from 2/20/15 to 3/7/15.

 ## Media
 ### Videos